On contact cosmetic surgery: Limiting contact cosmetic surgeries

-Since this does not agree with $d_3(\partial X_{-n})$ we see that there are no cosmetic surgeries on $L$ with surgery coefficients $\pm 1/n$.

-We now turn to $\pm 2$ surgeries on $L$.
+We now consider $\pm 2$ surgeries on $L$.
 These are given by the surgery diagram in Figure~\ref{tbm1-2surg}.

-One may easily check that the $d_3$-invariant for both contact structures in $1/4$, so it is possible from this computaiton that contact cosmetic surgeries are possible.
-This is not surprising given that for the $\tb=-1$ unknot these surgeries both produce the tight contact structure on $L(2,1)$ and hence are contactomorphic (and the $d_3$ computations for a general Legendrina knot with $\tb=-1$ and rotation number $0$ will yield the same result).
+One may easily check that the $d_3$-invariant for both contact structures is $1/4$, so it is possible from this computation that contact cosmetic surgeries are the same.
+This is not surprising given that for the $\tb=-1$ unknot, these surgeries both produce the tight contact structure on $L(2,1)$ and hence are contactomorphic (and the $d_3$ computations for a general Legendrian knot with $\tb=-1$ and rotation number $0$ will yield the same result).
 So the best we can do in this situation is to limit the possible knots that might admit cosmetic surgeries.

-If $L$ is in the knot type $K$ then we know from Theorem~\ref{tauresult} above that $\tau(K)=0$ and from that we know from Theorem~\ref{taubound} (and our assumption that $\tb(L)=-1$) that $\tbb(K)=-1$.
-Moreover, $K$ is prime by \cite{TaoPre} and has Seifert genus $2$ by Theorem~\ref{hanselman}, and since contact $(+3)$ surgery on $L$ is contactomorphic to contact $(-1)$ surgery on $L$ we know that it must be symplectically fillable and then \cite[Corollary~1.3]{MarkTosun23pre} implies that $K$ is quasi-positive.
-In addition Proposition~1.7 in \cite{MarkTosun23pre} says that if a positive contact surgery on $L$ is symplectically fillable, then the minimal possible smooth surgery coefficient that could be symplectically fillable is in $(2g_4(K),4g_4(K)]$ if $g_4(K)>0$, where $g_4(K)$ is the minimal genus of a surface in $B^4$ with boundary $K$.
-Since our $K$ has Seifert genus $2$ we know $g_4(K)$ is $0,1,$ or $2$.
+If $L$ is in the knot type $K$ then we know from Theorem~\ref{tauresult} above that $\tau(K)=0$ and from that and Theorem~\ref{taubound} (and our assumption that $\tb(L)=-1$) we know that $\tbb(K)=-1$.
+Moreover, $K$ has Seifert genus $2$ by Theorem~\ref{hanselman}, and since contact $(+3)$-surgery on $L$ is contactomorphic to contact $(-1)$-surgery on $L$ we know that it must be symplectically fillable and then \cite[Corollary~1.3]{MarkTosun2024} implies that $K$ is quasi-positive.
+In addition Proposition~1.7 in \cite{MarkTosun2024} says that if a positive contact surgery on $L$ is symplectically fillable, then the minimal possible smooth surgery coefficient that could be symplectically fillable is in $(2g_4(K),4g_4(K)]$ if $g_4(K)>0$, where $g_4(K)$ is the minimal genus of a surface in $B^4$ with boundary $K$.
+Since our $K$ has Seifert genus $2$, we know $g_4(K)$ is $0$, $1,$ or $2$.
 Since $2$ is not in $(2,4]$ or $(4, 8]$ we see that we must have $g_4(K)=0$.
-Now Corollary 2.10 in \cite{MarkTosun23pre} implies that $L$ is Lagrangian slice.
+Now Corollary 2.10 in \cite{MarkTosun2024} implies that $L$ is Lagrangian slice. \end{proof}